2019 United States state legislative elections: Mississippi

 All seats of the Mississippi State Senate and the Mississippi House of Representatives were up for election to four-year terms in single-member districts.
 Republicans retained majority control in both chambers.

 New Jersey

 All seats of the New Jersey General Assembly were up for election to two-year terms in coterminous two-member districts.
-The New Jersey Senate did not hold regularly-scheduled elections.
+The New Jersey Senate did not hold regularly scheduled elections.
 Democrats maintained majority control in the lower house.

 Virginia

 All seats of the Senate of Virginia and the Virginia House of Delegates were up for election in single-member districts.
 Senators were elected to four-year terms, while delegates serve terms of two years.
-Democrats gained control of both legislative chambers, establishing the first Democratic trifecta in Virginia since 1993.
+Democrats gained control of both legislative chambers, establishing the first Democratic trifecta in Virginia since 1994.

 Special elections

 Various states held special elections for legislative districts throughout the year.
-Overall, Republicans flipped five seats, Democrats flipped two, and one independent was elected.
+Overall, Republicans flipped five seats from Democrats, with two in the Connecticut House of Representatives, one in the Minnesota Senate, one in the Kentucky House of Representatives, and one in the New Jersey Senate.
+Democrats flipped two seats from Republicans, with one in the Missouri House of Representatives and one in the Pennsylvania State Senate.
+An independent flipped one seat from Republicans in the Louisiana House of Representatives.